torbsd/torbsd.github.io/obsd-relays.md

 1. Install OpenBSD and reboot

 2. By default, OpenBSD maintains a rather low limit on the maximum number of open files for a process.
 For a daemon such as Tor, that opens a connection to each and every other relay (currently around 7000 relays), these limits should be raised.
-Add the following section to `/etc/login.conf`:
+Append the following section to `/etc/login.conf`:

 ```
 tor:\